aseldawy/CS167/Labs/Lab4/CS167_Lab4.md

 ```java
 JavaSparkContext spark = new JavaSparkContext("spark://127.0.0.1:7077", "CS167-Lab4");
 ```
-7. Now, run your program from command line as you did before.
-Make sure to run it from WSL.
+7. Now, compile and then run your program from command line as you did before.
+Make sure to run it from WSL (Windows users).
 (Q) Does the application use the cluster that you started?
 How did you find out?

 ### V. Make the Application Portable
 We do not want to change the code every time we switch between local and cluster mode.